Art Pharmer: Minor league football

 After his NFL career ended, Pharmer continued to play for minor league teams.
 During the 1931 season, he played for the Clifton Heights Orange & Black.
 He was described as the team's "big gun", scoring 13 points in the first half of a game against the Bethlehem Panthers.
 He moved to the Eastern United States and played at the fullback position for the Pittsfield Professionals of Pittsfield, Massachusetts.
 In 1933, he played for the Albany Knickerbockers of Albany, New York.
 He returned to Minnesota in 1934, playing for the University of Minnesota All Stars and Ken Haycraft's St. Paul All Stars.

-Later years
+Later life

 After retiring from football, he worked at a Minneapolis sporting good store, specializing in fishing.
 In 1939, he pursued, tackled, and captured a shoplifter who attempted to steal and then ran from the store.
 After tackling the shoplifter, Pharmer delivered him to the police.
 He later moved to White Bear Lake, Minnesota, and later still to Dayton, Ohio.
 He died in Dayton in 1970 at age 61.